MohamedGouda99/zabbix/README.md

 ### Continuous integration

 The repository ships with a simple GitHub Actions workflow.
-Every pull request runs `ansible-playbook` with `ci_testing=true` to verify the playbook syntax without performing package installations or starting services.
+Every pull request runs `ansible-playbook --syntax-check` to verify the playbook without performing package installations or starting services.